yungchou/contoso.insurance/Whiteboard design session/WDS student guide - Building a resilient IaaS architecture.md

 ### Customer needs

-1. Redundancy and resiliency for the ADDS domain controller servers, and the web and database servers for the claims application, to deliver the 99.95% or greater SLA required by the business.
+1. Redundancy and resiliency for the AD DS domain controller servers, and the web and database servers for the claims application, to deliver the 99.95% or greater SLA required by the business.

 2. Improved reliability for their VPN connections from branch offices.